When it’s Monday evening and I am wondering what to do, having a look at the cinema club’s program is always a good and affordable option.

-Every university semester (approx. October-December and March-June) a group of passionate students selects movies which are projected every Monday at 20:00.
+Three times a year (approx. October-December, January-March and March-June) a group of passionate students from the University of Geneva select movies which are projected every Monday at 20:00.
 The selection could be a retrospective of a film director or about a topic.
-Before every showing a student of the cinema-club’s committee presents an interesting analysis of the movie.
+Before every showing, a student of the cinema club’s committee presents an interesting analysis of the movie.

-The movies are showed at the Auditorium Fondation Arditi.
-This is an avant-garde cinema with over three floors, opened in 1957!
-The second one is the best level to watch the movie.
-If you have long legs, you will prefer the seats in the front row.
+The movies are shown at the Auditorium Fondation Arditi, an avant-garde cinema with over three floors, opened in 1957!
+It’s best to watch the movies on the second floor, and if you have long legs, you will prefer the seats in the front row.